Dictionary.com list 17 definitions for “heart”. The first two are biological, then next three are:

 Development implies a positive transformation.
 It also implies that the changes are fully understood and voluntarily adopted by the people.
 Otherwise, it can be coercive even if unintentionally so.
 It is difficult, if not impossible, to create voluntary, permanent, and positive change without communicating fully.
 But many development programs promote change without taking into account the languages and the cultures of the people.

-We are helping Africans harness the power of their own often neglected languages to bring about the transformations they want for their families and their society.
+We work with Africans to harness the power of their sometimes neglected languages to bring about the transformations they want for their families and their society.

 Change at the heart level

 The organization we work with is translating in African languages books on many helpful subjects.
 The photo is of the recording of a story giving information about AIDS and HIV into the Mangbetu language.
 That is a bit of a challenge.
 Translating terms like “seropositive” requires some work, but it can be done.
 All languages have the capacity, even if unused, to say anything that can be said.
 In one case, the newly translated books were used in training church people about HIV and AIDS.
 After the first day they said, “We need to repent because we have abandoned those with AIDS”.
 They prayed and immediately went out and started caring for those with AIDS.
 That is the kind of transformation working in the heart language can produce.